kkode777/exploring-foundations-of-aws-containers/README.md

-# Deploying a container to AWS Fargate using AWS Copilot
+# Explore the foundations of AWS containers

 ## Step One: Access your account